-PHY 103 FRONTIERS OF PHYSICS Three credit hours
+PHY 103 FRONTIERS OF PHYSICS

-A study of those areas of knowledge such as astrophysics, biophysics, geophysics, nuclear energy, relativity, the nature of matter, and other topics which presently comprise the frontiers of physics.
-This course is intended for students not majoring in science and presupposes only a knowledge of high school mathematics and general science.
+This course contains two distinct halves.
+The first half covers humanity's search for the ultimate building blocks of the universe, in short, the story of the atom.
+The second half covers the department of the nuclear bomb during World War II and the associated physics.
+In other words, the first half of the course teaches the fundamental physics needed to understand the bomb and the second half covers its actual development from a more historical perspective.
+PHY-103 is intended for students not majoring in science and presupposes only a knowledge of high school mathematics and general science.
 Because of the nature of the subject material covered, the course is also recommended for interested physics majors on either an audit or credit basis.